WebberLiu/WeightLiftingProject/README.md

 # WeightLiftingProject

-predict the quality of exercise (correct or which type of error) by Weight Lifting Exercises Dataset
+This course project is about predicting the quality of exercise (correct or which type of error) using the Weight Lifting Exercises Dataset.